-Why did you choose the Executive Master in Science and Technology program?
+Why did you choose this Master's program?

 When I decided I wanted to pursue my master's degree, I wanted to challenge myself to the fullest and also choose a school that would differentiate me and help me grow into the leader I wanted to become.
 By choosing Brown, I knew I'd be surrounded by the kind of faculty and peers I wanted to be in a classroom with to learn from and be exposed to.
 Growing up in Rhode Island, I also felt a huge sense of accomplishment and pride by attending Brown University.